Geetha63/MS-Teams-Scripts/TeamsLoginLogs/README.md

 # Description

-Retrieve the MicrosoftTeams user log-ins for your tenant, Script will check audit logs and export the file, contains teams login username along with device name
+Retrieve the MicrosoftTeams user log-ins for your tenant, script will check audit logs and export the file, contains Teams login username along with device name

 # Prerequisites

 [Create new Azure App](https://docs.microsoft.com/en-us/graph/auth-register-app-v2)

 [How to apply permissions](https://docs.microsoft.com/en-us/graph/notifications-integration-app-registration) to your newly created App

+Please collect client id, client secret from created Azure app and tenant id from Azure portal

 #### Required Permissions